adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Be careful when granting Location permissions to apps on your phone.
 Google and Facebook apps, for instance, keep a horrifyingly detailed log of your location history.
 * [ ] Be careful when granting Contacts access to apps on your phone.
 Are they going to sync your contacts to their server?
 FYI: Messenger does!
 And is super shady about it.

+## Secure Your Offline Life
+Most people don't think about this one, but it matters.
+Leaving personal information lying around is a liability.

+* [ ] Consolidate external hard drives and USB thumbdrives so you have fewer things to keep track of.
+* [ ] Consolidate notebooks and papers that could have sensitive info, shred the ones you don't need.
+Archive papers by scanning into (a secured) Evernote account if you don't need the physical copy.
+* [ ] Wipe unused old computers, phones, tablets, hard drives, etc.

 <hr>

 # Cleanup